-The following cancers account for 72.2% of all the cases that are diagnosed throughout the world.
+These cancers account for 72.2% of all cases diagnosed throughout the world.

 1. Lung Cancer: there are various types of lung cancer but the most common is “non-small cell lung cancer.”
 The primary cause of lung cancer is from smoking, with a secondary cause coming from radon poisoning.
 It affects the alveoli and can spread to other tissues rapidly.
 It has one of the lowest survival rates and claims more than 1.5 million lives every year worldwide and represents 13% of all cancer cases.